 Twitter account: @EamonGilmore

-Ms Nataliya Apostolova was appointed European Union Special Representative for Kosovo on 4 August 2016.
+Mr Tomáš Szuyog was appointed European Union Special Representative for Kosovo on 1 September 2020.
 In order to achieve the policy objectives, the mandate includes the task of offering the EU’s advice and support in the political process and promote overall Union political coordination in Kosovo.

-Mr Angel LOSADA was appointed as the EUSR for the Sahel on 1 November 2015.
-He will lead the EU's contribution to regional and international efforts for lasting peace, security and development in the Sahel.
-He will also coordinate the EU's comprehensive approach to the regional crisis, on the basis of the EU Strategy for Security and Development in the Sahel.
+Ms Emanuela Claudia Del Re took up the duties of EU Special Representative for the Sahel on 1 July 2021.
+Her mandate is to lead the EU's contribution to regional and international efforts for lasting peace, security and development in the Sahel.
+She also coordinates the EU's comprehensive approach to the regional crisis, on the basis of the EU Strategy for Security and Development in the Sahel.